-The authority will undertake an annual review of its governance arrangements to ensure continuing compliance with best practice to provide assurance that corporate governance arrangements are adequate and operating effectively.
-The review will be reported on both within the authority and to the Audit Committee.
+The Council undertakes an annual review of its governance arrangements to ensure continuing compliance with best practice and to provide assurance that corporate governance arrangements are adequate and operating effectively.
+The review will be reported to both the Council and to the Audit Committee.

 The effectiveness of the governance arrangements are assessed annually and reported in the Annual Governance Statement (AGS).
-The AGS will be submitted for consideration to the Audit Committee and will form part of the Council's annual Statement of Accounts.
+The AGS will be submitted for consideration to the Audit Committee and will form part of the Council's Annual Statement of Accounts.

-The following details how the council meets the core principles and the systems, policies and procedures it has in place to support this.
+The following details how the Council meets the core principles and the systems, policies and procedures it has in place to support this.